EdulaneDotCo/Mastering-Express.js/README.md

    1. Understand RESTful principles and design patterns.
    1. Create RESTful endpoints in Express.js.
    1. Use tools like Postman for testing APIs.
-   1. **Real-Time Project:** Build a RESTful API for a simple application.
+   1. **Applied Project:** Build a RESTful API for a simple application.
 1. **Best Practices:** Follow RESTful conventions, handle API versioning, and document your APIs.
 1. **Practice Exercises:** Develop and test RESTful endpoints.
 1. **LeetCode/HackerRank:** RESTful API design challenges.